JosieHong/SiamPolar/README.md

 ## Train & Test

 It can be trained and test as other mmdetection models.
-For more details, you can read [mmdetection manual](https://mmdetection.readthedocs.io/en/latest/INSTALL.html) and [mmcv-manual](https://mmcv.readthedocs.io/en/latest/image.html).
+For more details, you can read [mmdetection-manual](https://mmdetection.readthedocs.io/en/latest/INSTALL.html) and [mmcv-manual](https://mmcv.readthedocs.io/en/latest/image.html).

 ```shell
 python tools/train.py ./configs/siam_polarmask/siampolar_r50.py --gpus 1